Remote Control Cars Build

 After assembling the remote control car and powering it up, it is important to fine-tune and test its performance.
 Fine-tuning involves checking and adjusting the steering trim, calibrating the motor and ESC, testing the controls and responsiveness, and making any necessary adjustments.
 Here’s what you need to do:

-See also Remote Control Cars Stunts
+See also Remote Control Cars Jumps

 Check and adjust the steering trim to ensure that the wheels are aligned and centered properly.
 The steering trim allows you to make small adjustments to achieve straight-line driving without the need for constant manual correction.